Angie0304/Artificial_Vision/clustering_techniques/hierarchical_clustering/README.md

 └── resultado_final.png    # Final clustering result visualization
 ```

-## How it works
+## ⚙️ How it works

-The algorithm follows an agglomerative (bottom-up) clustering approach:

-1. Generate random 2D data points
-2. Initialize each point as its own cluster
-3. Compute pairwise distances between all clusters
-4. Merge the two closest clusters using **single linkage** (minimum distance)
-5. Update clusters and repeat the process
-6. Continue until all points belong to a single cluster
-7. Store the merging history for visualization
+This module applies an **agglomerative (bottom-up) clustering** approach.

+Random 2D data points are generated, and each point is initially treated as its own cluster.
+The algorithm then computes pairwise distances between clusters and iteratively merges the two closest clusters.

+Cluster similarity is defined using **single linkage**, meaning the distance between two clusters is the minimum distance between any pair of their points.

-During execution, the clustering process is displayed step by step, showing how clusters are progressively grouped.
+This process is repeated until all points are merged into a single cluster.
+During execution, the clustering process is visualized step by step, showing how clusters are progressively grouped.

-Finally, the algorithm builds a **dendrogram**, which represents the hierarchical relationships between clusters and the distances at which they were merged.
+The merge history is stored and later used to construct a **dendrogram**, which represents the hierarchical relationships between clusters and the distances at which they were merged.

-### Distance Metric
+## 📐 Distance Metric

- **single linkage**, defined as the minimum distance between points of two clusters.
+Single linkage: the distance between two clusters is defined as the minimum distance between any pair of points belonging to those clusters.